SueMottet/School_District_Analysis/README.md

 After performing the replacement of the Thomas High School ninth grade reading and math scores with NaN, the school data was altered only for one school: Thomas High School and one grade: ninth grade. the rest of the school data was left as it was.

-A de-identified sampling of the school daa showing the Thomas High School ninth grade data changed is shown here:
+A de-identified sampling of the school data showing the Thomas High School ninth grade data changed is shown here:
 ![After Replacement image](/Resources/did_after_NAN_replacement.png)

 ## Repeating the school district analysis